DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.0.7 =

+* FIX: All blocks duplicate instance not working properly.
 * FIX: An issue affecting counter block for WordPress5.9.3.
 * FIX: Advanced block duplicate instance not working properly.
 * FIX: An issue affecting counter block for WordPress5.9.3.